 The WhatsApp messaging application is seen on a phone screen Photograph:( AFP )

-The regulatory action has opened a new front in Germany over Facebook's privacy policies, with its national antitrust regulator waging a legal battle over data practices it says amount to an abuse of market dominance.
+The regulatory action opens a new front in Germany over Facebook's privacy policies, with the national antitrust regulator already waging a legal battle over data practices it alleges reflect an abuse of the social network's market dominance.

 Since 2018, online privacy has been subject to a European Union rulebook, called the General Data Protection Regulation (GDPR).
 Under the GDPR, Ireland leads oversight of Facebook because the company's European headquarters is there.

 Caspar said that he was seeking to impose a three-month freeze on WhatsApp's collection of user data, citing "extraordinary circumstances" foreseen in the GDPR.
 The measures can be extended by the European Data Protection Board, a forum that groups regulators from the bloc's 27 member states.